-Departmental vacation policy is consistent with the Graduate School policy (gradschool.princeton.edu/policies/student-vacation-time):
+Departmental vacation policy is consistent with the Graduate School policy (gradschool.prince-ton.edu/policies/student-vacation-time):

 Graduate study is understood to be a full-time commitment on the part of students.
 During an academic year, which includes the summer, graduate student degree candidates may take up to (but no more than) four weeks of vacation, including any days taken during regular University holidays and scheduled recesses (e.g., the fall- and spring- term breaks and inter-term break).
-The specific periods taken as vacation must not conflict with the student's academic responsibilities, coursework, research, or teaching, and should be discussed in advance with one's director of graduate studies, adviser, or dissertation committee.
-If a student receives financial support for graduate study for only part of the year (e.g., regular term time, September 1 to June 30), then the amount of vacation should be prorated accordingly.
+The specific periods taken as vacation must not conflict with the student's academic responsibilities, coursework, research, or teaching, and should be discussed in advance with one's director of graduate study for only part of the year (e.g., regular term time, September 1 to June 30), then the amount of vacation should be prorated accordingly.
 If a student receives summer support and has taken the allowed vacation during regular term time, September 1 to June 30, then he or she should not take additional vacation time during the summer months of July and August.